znsio/teswiz/README.md

 ### Running the tests with Applitools Visual AI

-To enable Applitools Visual Testing in your test execution, the following additional environment variables need to be
+**To enable Applitools Visual Testing in your test execution, the following additional environment variables need to be provided:**
-provided:

-* `Visual=true` - to enable Visual Testing using Applitools
+* `IsVisual=true` - to enable Visual Testing using Applitools
 * `APPLITOOLS_API_KEY=<API_KEY>` - Sets the API key as provided by Applitools

 ### Running a subset of tests: